maxhbr/LDBcollector/md/Fair.md

                         ]
                     ],
                     "__calculatedCopyleft": "NoCopyleft",
-                    "__impliedText": "Fair License\n\n<Copyright Information>\n\nUsage of the works is permitted provided that this instrument is retained with\nthe works, so that any entity that uses the works is notified of this\ninstrument.\n\nDISCLAIMER: THE WORKS ARE WITHOUT WARRANTY.", "__impliedURLs": [
+                    "__impliedText": "Usage of the works is permitted provided that this instrument is retained with\nthe works, so that any entity that uses the works is notified of this\ninstrument.\n\nDISCLAIMER: THE WORKS ARE WITHOUT WARRANTY.\n", "__impliedURLs": [
                         [
                             "Homepage",